galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 Prepare this table for all the currencies you want to register.

 ### Step 2: Test on Rococo testnet {#rococo}
-Before any cross-chain action can happen on the live chain, a dry-run has to be performed on the Rococo testnet first.
+Before any cross-chain action can happen on the live chain, a dry run has to be performed on the Rococo testnet first.
 Doing so prevents losing funds spent on failed proposals and ensures their smooth execution.

 :::important
 Both parachain [sovereign accounts](https://substrate.stackexchange.com/questions/1200/how-to-calculate-sovereignaccount-for-parachain/1210) must have enough funds on the relay chain to make a deposit for HRMP channels and to process XCM messages.